solita/solita.github.com/_posts/2020-03-02-reduce-boilerplate-with-records.md

 var p1 = Point.builder().x(xCoord).y(yCoord).build();
 ```

-To conclude, I would say that Java 14 version of records is a definitely a nice step forward.
+To conclude, I would say that Java 14 version of records is definitely a nice step forward:
- 1. they reduce boilerplate from data carrier classes
+ 1. they reduce boilerplate code in data carrier classes
  2. data is modeled as data

 The fact that data is modeled as data is even more important than reducing boilerplate, because it allows tools and
 future versions of Java support cool features such as [pattern matching](https://cr.openjdk.java.net/~briangoetz/amber/pattern-match.html)!

-The new Java 14 will be released March 17, 2020.
-In general, it's possible that preview features are removed or change.
-I strongly believe, that records are here to stay and change the way we program Java.
+The new Java 14 will be released on March 17, 2020.
+In general, it's possible that some preview features will be removed or modified.
+I strongly believe, however, that records are here to stay and will change the way we program in Java.

 Happy coding and thanks for reading!